tonyduckles/blog_source/_posts/2013-03-06-switching-to-airvoice-wireless-a-cheaper-iphone-cellular-plan.markdown

 ## Mobile Network Virtual Operators (MVNOs)
-While reading though the back-archives of one of my [new favorite finance blogs](/blog/2013/03/03/mr-money-mustache-from-zero-to-hero-in-one-blog-post/), I came across an interesting article, "[Our New $10.00 Per Month iPhone Plans](http://www.mrmoneymustache.com/2012/10/11/our-new-10-00-per-month-iphone-plans/)", talking about switching to a monthly pre-paid plan and paying only $10/month for an iPhone cellular plan.
+While reading though the back-archives of one of my [new favorite finance blogs](/blog/2013/03/03/mr-money-mustache-from-zero-to-hero-in-one-blog-post/), I came across an interesting article, "[Our New $10.00 Per Month iPhone Plans](http://www.mrmoneymustache.com/2012/10/11/our-new-10-00-per-month-iphone-plans/)", talking about switching to a monthly pre-paid plan and paying only \$10/month for an iPhone cellular plan.
 I had heard mention of some of these "pre-paid" cellular vendors before but had never really looked into them much or really understand what they were:

-{% quote %}
-Many of these new options are called Mobile Network Virtual Operators (MNVOs), and they are in fact just re-selling access to the bigger carriers’ networks.
+> Many of these new options are called Mobile Network Virtual Operators (MNVOs), and they are in fact just re-selling access to the bigger carriers’ networks.
 So you get the same reception, coverage, and reliability as you had before.
-{% endquote %}

 I had never realized!
 Same cellular network/service, you're just paying a different middle-man.
 And there's [quite a long list](http://en.wikipedia.org/wiki/List_of_United_States_mobile_virtual_network_operators)